-For sister or friendship city travel, any city official or staff reimbursement requires pre-approval of the City Council.
-If a city councilmember is paying for their own sister or friendship city travel, City Council travel approval is not required, but the traveling city councilmember should inform the City Council in advance of travel.
+For sister or friendship city travel, any city official reimbursement requires pre-approval of the City Council.
+If a City Councilmember is paying for their own sister or friendship city travel, City Council travel approval is not required, but the traveling City Councilmember should inform the City Council in advance of travel.

-Individual city councilmembers shall not have authority to sign city-related official documents individually or on behalf of the City Council unless the document has been pre-approved by the City Council.
+If undertaking such travel, whether reimbursed by the City or as a personal expense, individual City Councilmembers shall not have authority to sign city-related official documents individually or on behalf of the City Council unless the document has been pre-approved by the City Council.
 Any foreign document submitted for signature must be translated into English.